Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about science and nature.

 The vaquita has a public relations problem.
 It stays away from humans and lives a very private life.
 It doesn't swim close to boats or inspect people as some dolphins do, and it doesn't perform aerial displays.
 It's seen most clearly when its dead body is hauled up in fishing nets.
 It may be hard for some people to appreciate vaquitas without seeing living animals.
 In addition, the vaquita's range is so restricted and its discovery so recent that many people have never heard of the animal.

 Vaquitas are beautiful creatures.
-There is so much to learn about them.
-Like their relatives, they are probably intelligent animals with fascinating lives and abilities.
-It may be possible to save the species, but the likelihood is decreasing rapidly.
-Action must be taken now.
-Vaquitas and their plight need to be publicized and organizations that have the best chance of helping them need to be supported and encouraged.
+There is probably a lot more to learn about them.
+Like their relatives, they are likely intelligent animals with fascinating lives and abilities.
+It may be possible to save the species, but the likelihood is decreasing, despising the hopeful signs mentioned below.
+Vaquitas and their plight need to be publicized, and organizations that have the best chance of helping them need to be supported and encouraged.

-The story of the harbour porpoise is a happier one than that of the vaquita, although there is some concern about the animal's future.
+The story of the harbour porpoise is a happier one than that of the vaquita, although there is concern about the future of some of the European populations of the animal.
 The porpoise lives in shallow water close to the shore.
-It's often found in harbours and bays, but it will sometimes venture into estuaries and up rivers.
+It's often found in harbours and bays, but it sometimes ventures into estuaries and up rivers.
 It lives in both the North Pacific and the North Atlantic Ocean.

 The porpoise has a stocky appearance.
 It has a dark grey or blue-grey back and a paler undersurface.
 It reaches a maximum length of six feet but is usually shorter than five feet.
 The animal weighs 130 pounds or less.

 Although a harbour porpoise can dive to more than 650 feet, it prefers to travel close to the water surface.
 It surfaces frequently to breathe, producing a distinctive puffing sound that resembles a sneeze.
 It's sometimes referred to as a "puffing pig".